akshatha-anil07/HealthBot-AI/intel_extensions/README.md

 - Follow the prompts to interact with the chatbot.
 - Input the symptoms you are experiencing, and the chatbot will provide potential diagnoses along with precautionary measures.

+## Why Intel Tools?
+Intel extensions like Scikit-learnex and Modin significantly enhance performance compared to standard libraries, achieving speedups of 2-5 times for machine learning tasks, particularly with larger datasets.
+Modin’s ability to scale seamlessly from single machines to clusters allows for processing of datasets larger while reducing execution times by approximately 30% relative to standard Pandas library.
+This combination of rapid processing, scalability, and ease of use makes Intel extensions an ideal choice for applications that demand efficient and timely data insights.

 # Example Usage
 ![image](https://github.com/user-attachments/assets/1c17ca7a-6c33-445c-abd3-5f341a6d5588)
 ![image](https://github.com/user-attachments/assets/bf7b9198-a581-483a-b6a5-6d6abf7a1a74)